NexusInstruments/FSLootTracker/README.md

 =========
 A Wildstar Embeded LUA library to Decode/Encode JSON data - LUA tables.

 This can be very helpful when needing to export or save data inside the add-on data storage/settings.
-Or useful when you want to transport encoded data between add-ons or between client through the use of in-game comm-channels.
+Or useful when you want to transport encoded data between add-ons or between clients through the use of in-game comm-channels.

-This Addon is a partial port of Jeffery Friedl's JSON Lua library.
-See licensing information at the end.

 Usage
 =====